 Phone: (401) 865-2688

 Katherine holds a B.A. in East Asian Studies from Colby College and an M.A. in Intercultural Relations from Lesley University, and worked in California and the United Kingdom as a study abroad advisor before coming to Providence College.
-Katherine is responsible for advising students in the School of Arts & Sciences and the School for Professional Studies on study abroad opportunities, as well as both undergraduate and graduate international students and scholars on F-1 and J-1 visa and immigration issues.
+Katherine is responsible for advising students in the School of Arts & Sciences on study abroad opportunities, as well as both undergraduate and graduate international students and scholars on F-1 and J-1 visa and immigration issues.
 She was awarded a 2013 Fulbright International Educators Seminar grant to Japan and in 2011 was awarded the NAFSA: Association of International Educators "Rising Professional Award" in recognition of her demonstrated commitment to international education.
 She has presented at conferences both locally and internationally on issues relevant to both study abroad and international students.
 Katherine hopes all PC students take the opportunity to learn as much as possible about the world around them to attain global understanding and an appreciation of cultural differences.

 Allie Agati - Study Abroad Advisor